melvinthemok/dealmaker-game/README.md

 ### How to Use

-Click on 'Instructions' to read the game rules.
+Click on 'Instructions' to read the full game rules.

 Click 'Play' when you and your opponent are ready.